openshift/osd-network-verifier/docs/aws/aws.md

         --instance-type string        (optional) compute instance type
         --kms-key-id string           (optional) ID of KMS key used to encrypt root volumes of compute instances.
 Defaults to cloud account default key
         --no-tls                      (optional) if true, skip client-side SSL certificate validation --platform string             (optional) infra platform type, which determines which endpoints to test.
 Either 'aws-classic', 'gcp-classic', or 'hosted-cp' (hypershift) (default "aws-hcp")
+        --probe string                (optional) select the probe to be used for egress testing.
+Either 'Curl' (default) or 'Legacy' (default "Curl")
         --profile string              (optional) AWS profile.
 If present, any credentials passed with CLI will be ignored --region string               (optional) compute instance region.
 If absent, environment var AWS_REGION = us-east-2 and GCP_REGION = us-east1 will be used
         --security-group-ids strings  (optional) comma-separated list of sec. group IDs to attach to the created EC2 instance.
 If absent, one will be created